stevendejongnl/DWIN_T5UIC1_LCD_E3S1/README.md

 ### Run The Code

 Enter the downloaded DWIN_T5UIC1_LCD folder.

+get your API key.
+'~/moonraker/scripts/fetch-apikey.sh'

-Make new file run.py and copy/paste in the following (pick one)
+Edit the file run.py and past your API key

-For an Ender3v2
+For an Ender3v2 and Ender 3 S1
 ```python
 #!/usr/bin/env python3
 from dwinlcd import DWIN_LCD